ysangkok/python-bitcoinlib/README.md

 transaction input is valid.
 In some corner cases (non-standard signature encoding, unhandled script evaluation flags, etc) it may deem something invalid that bitcoind would accept as valid.
-More importanty, it could accept something as valid that bitcoind would deem invalid.
+More importanty, it could accept something as valid that bitcoind would deem invalid. `ConsensusVerifyScript()` should be suitable for that purpose, as it is just a thin wrapper over the C library `libbitcoinconsensus`.

 ## Module import style